Cpl Josh Langston-White

 On Aug.
-10, 2012, Marine Corporal Joshua Langston-White was on his first deployment serving with the 1st Battalion, 1st Marines, when he stepped on a pressure plate improvised explosive device (IED) in Helmand Province, Afghanistan.
+10, 2012, Marine Corporal Joshua Langston-White was on deployment serving with the 1st Battalion, 1st Marines, when he was injured by an improvised explosive device (IED) in Helmand Province, Afghanistan.
 The blast resulted in the loss of both his legs above the knee.

-After undergoing 13 surgeries and a year and a half of recovery, Joshua is now back in his home state of Florida where he owns a landscaping business called Grass Masters.
-He is currently pursuing a bachelor’s degree in business.
+After undergoing 13 surgeries and a year and a half of recovery, Joshua is now back in his home state of Florida where he works for Citrus United Way running the veteran service program Mission United.
 He enjoys playing golf and any activity involving water – fishing, swimming, and tubing.
 As of now, he is more focused on his wife Brittni and the birth of their son Parker due to be born in December.

 Although he has made progress in his recovery, Joshua still struggles with daily activities.
-Even small tasks such as carrying in groceries from outdoors is a challenge because he has to step over a curb.
+Even small tasks such as carrying in groceries from outdoors are a challenge because he has to step over a curb.
 In the home, there are more hazards including narrow doorways, high shelves, and inaccessible appliances.

-A mortgage-free, specially adapted home from Homes For Our Troops on a level lot, with an open floor plan, automatic doors and roll-under sinks will make it easier for Joshua to perform routine activities.
-Joshua is most looking forward to raising a family someday with his wife Brittini.
+A mortgage-free, specially adapted home from Homes For Our Troops on a level lot, with an open floor plan, automatic doors, and roll-under sinks will make it easier for Joshua to perform routine activities.
+Joshua is most looking forward to raising his family with his wife Brittni.
 He says knowing he will a have a home adapted to his injuries, where he can live safely, provides a great comfort to him.
 “The home is where you teach your kids everything,” he says.

 Joshua is choosing to build his home in Florida because he has family and a support system there.

 Joshua says he was shocked to learn there was an organization willing to build him a specially adapted home.
 “Marines are known for being tough but I wouldn’t be surprised if I shed a few tears when I walk into that house for the first time knowing I can provide for a family and be a productive member of society.”